CoderDojoTC/python/docs/trinket/06-functions.md

 ## Functions

-In this example program we will make the turtle go forward 40 steps and then make a right turn of 90 degrees.
-We will repeat this four times to complete a square.
+Now we will create a new function that will draw each side.

+## Sample Code
 ```
 import turtle
 dan = turtle.Turtle()